Japan Airlines: Aircraft cameras

 On most JAL international flights, on-plane cameras are available, either on the wings, the belly or on the tail.
-When the aircraft is in the pushback; taxi; takeoff; ascent; descent; stacking; landing; and docking phases of flight, all TV's in the cabin automatically tune into the video camera outside the aircraft to provide "Pilot Vision" to the passengers.
-However, new entertainment systems do not have them anymore (with the exception of the airline's new A350, which does have cameras).
+When the aircraft is in the pushback; taxi; take-off; ascent; descent; stacking; landing; and docking phases of flight, all TV's in the cabin automatically tune into the video camera outside the aircraft to provide "Pilot Vision" to the passengers.
+However, new entertainment systems do not have them anymore (except the airline's new A350, which does have cameras).

 Additional media

-Skyward, the airline group's inflight magazine, reflecting the company motto of "Dream Skyward".
-Prior to the merger with JAS, JAL's inflight magazine was called Winds.
+Skyward, the airline group's inflight magazine, reflects the company motto of "Dream Skyward".
+Before the merger with JAS, JAL's inflight magazine was called Winds.
 All of the JAL Group magazines are provided by JALUX.

-In a promotion, between 1 June and 31 August 2006, all Executive and First Class passengers would be offered use of Nintendo DS Lites specially manufactured for air travel, with the wireless capabilities removed in order to conform with airline safety standards.
+In a promotion, between 1 June and 31 August 2006, all Executive and First Class passengers would be offered the use of Nintendo DS Lites specially manufactured for air travel, with the wireless capabilities removed to conform with airline safety standards.

 After a trial run at Haneda airport, JAL announced it will offer selected passengers a VR experience using the Samsung Gear VR and the Samsung S8.
-Passengers will be able to experience specially curated programming on Germany, Argentina, the Nagoya fireworks and more programs at a later date.
+Passengers will be able to experience specially curated programming in Germany, Argentina, the Nagoya fireworks and more programs at a later date.